The best trekking poles 2023: take the strain off and go further, faster

 -

-Carbon not as durable as aluminium
+Carbon not as durable as aluminum

 This excellent product from trekking pole aficionados Leki are on the lighter side of the pole spectrum.
 They’re not as light as some dedicated running poles, though they're definitely less weighty than a lot of hiking models, placing them somewhere between.
 This makes them suitable for both walking and running.

 One look at the grip confirms this impression, with an ergonomic faux cork foam handle along with the kind of breathable mesh, glove-style strap typically seen on running poles.
-Their low gram count comes thanks to a carbon shaft rather than the aluminium found in many premium hiking pairs.
+Their low gram count comes thanks to a carbon shaft rather than the aluminum found in many premium hiking pairs.
 The Cross Trails are telescopic – their three segments slide into each other, rather than folding up like a collapsible model.
 The sections are locked into place using Leki’s Speedlock 2 plus clamps.

 If going fast and light is your thing, Leki’s telescopic Cross Trail Lite Carbon poles are just the ticket, with features to please both summit bagging hikers and ridge-hopping skyrunners.